vincent-peugnet/wcms/MANUAL.md

     %<element>?tag=(0|1)%

-By default, HTML tags are printed arround your content.
-You can disable this behavior by setting the tag parameter to 0.
+This will determine if HTML tags will be printed around included element.
+This may be usefull for advanced users to achieve more precise HTML editing.
+The default behavior can be set globaly in the [admin panel](#admin).

 Example :

     %NAV?tag=0%

-This will include the content of the *nav* element of your page, but without any `<nav>` and `</nav>` arround.
+This will include the content of the *nav* element of your page, but without any `<nav>` and `</nav>` around.

 ##### Markdown disable